elunna/nerfhack-changelog/README.md

 - cbus for many contributions
 - mobileuser and hothraxxa for extensively playtesting the original HackEM
 - malor for continuing maintenance of HackEM
+- Arseniy for being the first player to succumb to an unwinnable-game bug in the quest.
 - anyone who has playtested or reported bugs!

 ### Thanks: